littlektframework/littlektframework.github.io/index.md

               - title: Multiplatform
                 excerpt: Deploy your game on desktop, mobile, and web using a single code base.
               - title: Open Source
-                excerpt: Licensed under a very the very permissive Apache 2.0 and open to contributions.
+                excerpt: Licensed under the very permissive Apache 2.0 and open to contributions.
               - title: Lightweight
                 excerpt: Extremely lightweight framework to allow building custom engines and frameworks ontop of.
               - title: Tools and Utilities